AI Scan of Calories in Bacon

 The Sodium Equation and Curing Agents

 The primary nutritional concern when consuming bacon is not necessarily the fat or calories, but the sodium content.
-Because bacon is a cured meat, salt is used aggressively in its preparation to preserve the flesh, prevent bacterial growth, and enhance flavor.
+Because bacon is a cured meat, salt is used strongly in its preparation to preserve the flesh, prevent bacterial growth, and enhance flavor.
 A 100-gram serving of cooked bacon can contain upwards of 1,717mg of sodium.
 Therefore, eating just two slices can contribute over 300mg of sodium to your daily intake.
 For individuals battling hypertension or salt-sensitive blood pressure, this must be carefully strictly monitored and factored into their daily allotment.

 Additionally, conventional bacon is cured utilizing synthetic sodium nitrates or nitrites.
 When heated to high temperatures during pan-frying, these nitrites can form nitrosamines, which are classified as potential carcinogens.
 To mitigate this risk, many nutritionists recommend purchasing "uncured" bacon.
 While "uncured" bacon utilizes natural celery powder (which contains naturally occurring nitrates) instead of synthetic chemicals, it remains a heavily processed food and should be treated as an occasional flavor enhancer rather than a daily protein staple.